Latest Service Information

 • Periods may be lighter or stop

-Some GPs are able to fit and remove an IUS, ask your GP if this is a service they offer.
+Some GPs are able to fit an IUS, ask your GP if this is a service they offer.

 Gujarati Subtitles